 Over the following months, the parties dismissed several claims, and administrative law judges (ALJs) dismissed several more.
 An ALJ issued a final initial determination (ID) in August 2016.
 The judge found no trade secret misappropriation by the San Francisco company, but also found that the company had failed to prove its trade secret misappropriation claims, and that it had failed to establish the “threat of substantial injury to a domestic industry” element required by § 337(a)(1)(A)(i).
 The ITC affirmed the ID in October 2016.
 This January, an ALJ dismissed the remainder of the claims.

 Business and commercial attorney James G. Schwartz has spent the past four decades advocating on behalf of Bay Area businesses and business owners, helping them assert their rights and protect their interests in both transactional and litigation matters.
-Please contact us online or at (925) 463-1073 today to schedule a free and confidential consultation to see how we can help you.
+Please contact us online or at (925) 463-1073 today to schedule an initial confidential consultation to see how we can help you.

 More Blog Posts: